pywbem/pywbemtools/docs/introduction.rst

     $ pip install pywbemtools

-This will download and install the latest released version of pywbemtools and its dependent packages into your current Python environment (e.g. into your system Python or into a virtual Python environment).
+This will download and install the latest released version of pywbemtools and its dependent packages into your current Python environment.

 As an alternative, if you want to install the latest development level of the pywbemtools package for some reason, install directly from the ``master``